A pan of these easy Apple Butter Cinnamon Rolls makes a great breakfast or afternoon snack. It’s like having a warm bite of fall on a plate.

 Apple butter is applesauce that has been slowly cooked down into a caramelized thick spread.
 The smell while it is cooking is absolutely amazing.
 It will fill your house with a spicy apple orchard kind of a feeling.

 I do love to eat apple butter and toast, but I also love to bake with it.
 Last year I made this Apple Butter Cake that I am thinking needs to happen again with my leftover jar of apple butter.

-I cut back on the amount of butter milk in the recipe and substituted apple butter.
+I cut back on the butter milk in the recipe and substituted apple butter.
 I wanted these rolls to have apple butter shining through in every element.

-Are you ready for the fun part?
 Start to roll up the dough from the shortest side.
 It will stick to your counter, so use a butter knife to gently loosen it as you go.
-I usually cut the very end of the cinnamon roll log off to make it even.
-Cut the roll into 9 even pieces and place them in a pan that has a thin layer of butter in the bottom.
+Cut the roll into 9 even pieces and place them in a pan that has a thin layer of melted butter in the bottom.

 20 minutes in the oven and these rolls will be a nice golden brown.
 Pull the pan out to cool slightly while you make the apple butter glaze.
 I told you I wanted these rolls to be full of apple butter goodness.
 I would say I accomplished that by having apple butter in all three elements of these cinnamon rolls.

 Who else is ready for chilly weather and apple butter on everything?